The appeal process

 Once the instruction phase is complete and upon request of the President, all members of the Appeal Committee present decide whether the subject matter of the appeal is justified (approval) or not (rejection).
 As a rule, the complainant shall bear the costs of proceedings if its appeal is unsuccessful.

-In turn, an appeal may be lodged with the Administrative Court of the Canton of Bern against the decision of the Appeal Committee (Article 76 paragraph 2 UniG).
+In turn, an appeal may be lodged with the Administrative Court of the Canton of Bern (only in German) against the decision of the Appeal Committee (Article 76 paragraph 2 UniG).